babapitpit030/habit-tracker-widget/README.md

 A tiny, free, privacy-friendly habit tracker that lives directly on your iOS Home Screen.
 Built with **JavaScript in [Scriptable](https://apps.apple.com/app/scriptable/id1405459188)**.

-This repo contains a single Scriptable script that draws a **calendar-style grid** of days and lets you track whether you did a habit (like “Gym”) each day.
+This repo contains a single Scriptable script that draws a **GitHub-style contribution grid** of days and lets you track whether you did a habit (like “Gym”) each day.
 You run the script in Scriptable, answer **✅ / ❌**, and the widget updates:

 - Past days: filled / empty squares based on whether you did the habit
 - Future days: dimmed